brittanystoroz/recroom/docs-guide/08 - Web APIs - Accessing Phone APIs and Hardware.md

 }
 ````

 Now our users will receive a system notification as soon as the episode is finished downloading, even if they have moved our app to the background.

+## Device Vibration

 Let's make use of an additional API to vibrate a user's phone when they receive this notification.
 Using the [Vibration API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/Vibration), we can call `window.navigator.vibrate()` in our `notifyOnDownloadComplete()` function:

 ```javascript
 function notifyOnDownloadComplete() {